 God’s Judgment Is Always Redemptive

 Recently, in one of Rich’s posts about mercy and justice, the statement, “God’s judgment is always redemptive,” burned itself into my heart.
-This statement is an answer to a long-time search for understanding God’s judgment in contrast with human judgment.
-He judges righteously with a perfect union of His mercy and His justice.
+This statement is an answer to a years-long search for understanding God’s judgment in contrast with human judgment.
+He judges righteously from a perfect union of His mercy and His justice.
 In His perfection, God the Father is both mercy and judgment.
+God’s judgment has a purpose—to redeem us from sin, the flesh, and the devil.

-He is always merciful, and His judgment is certain.
+God is always merciful, and His judgment is certain.
 Because He is love, He has the perfect balance between the two.

 “Mercy and truth are met together: righteousness and peace have kissed each other.”
 Psalms 85:10 AKJV

-Whether it is politics, sports, business, or personal life choices, judgment displayed with lack of love seems to be thriving, even in Christian communities.
+Whether it is entertainment, politics, sports, business, or personal life choices, judgment displayed with lack of love is thriving.
 Such judgment is the reason the great Indian leader Mahatma Gandhi said, "I like your Christ, but not your Christianity." (as quoted by Dr. J.H.
 Holmes.
 1927).
+As with Gandhi, judgmental attitudes and opinions displayed by Christians and the conflicts these generate are a common turn-off for those who have not met the Lord.

 Consider what Paul taught Timothy about dealing with others from a pure heart:

 “Flee the evil desires of youth and pursue righteousness, faith, love and peace, along with those who call on the Lord out of a pure heart.
 Don’t have anything to do with foolish and stupid arguments because you know they produce quarrels.
 And the Lord’s servant must not be quarrelsome but must be kind to everyone, able to teach, not resentful.

 Opponents must be gently instructed in the hope that God will grant them repentance, leading them to a knowledge of the truth and that they will come to their senses and escape from the trap of the devil, who has taken them captive to do his will.”
 2 Timothy 2:22-26 NIV

-God desires us to have the right motives of the heart because that’s where our words begin.
-We are to edify and lift up others, particularly those in our faith communities.
-When God’s love is the master of our motives, His love will check our spirit, pricking our conscience when we say critical, judgmental things about others that tear down rather than build up.
-More than one Christian has had their testimony or even ministry destroyed by words spoken by others who neither know nor care about the effects of their words.
-Without mercy or grace, words hurt!
+Many a fiery sermon from the pulpit is not delivered with gentle instruction, using zeal rather than God’s ways to convict sinners.
+God desires us to have the right attitude and motive of the heart because that’s where our words begin.
+We are to gently edify and lift up others, particularly those in our faith communities.
+When God’s love is the Master of our motives, His love will check our spirit, pricking our conscience when we say critical, judgmental things that tear down rather than build up.

 “…but speaking the truth in love, we are to grow up in all aspects into Him who is the head, even Christ, from whom the whole body, being fitted and held together by what every joint supplies, according to the proper working of each part, causes the growth of the body for the building up of itself in love.”
 Ephesians 4:15-16 Berean

 There is only one way we can grow the Body of Christ: by building each other up in love.
 As we mature, growing up in the Lord, we become more skilled at speaking His truth in love.
 Love is the strongest, most powerful force in the universe!
-What people will do and how they can change under the power of true and faithful love is amazing!
-God is able to teach us to show love and mercy to everyone, even though we disagree or even hate what they might do.
+What people will do and how they can change under the power of true and faithful God-love is amazing!
+God is able to teach us to show love and mercy to everyone, even the unlovable, though we disagree or even hate what they might do.

 We all need to be covered in grace and love when we are in this battle to live the right way, God’s way, in our sin-filled world.
 We can leave the judgment to God as He draws those missing the mark —which is all of us—more powerfully.
 There’s a God-place in all of us that brings an awareness of the very things about which others are judging us.
-Deep down, where God’s seed is, there’s a hidden awareness of falling short.
-This can be quenched and eventually deadened in some who practice evil on a daily basis, but it is still there.
+Deep down, where God’s seed is, there’s a hidden awareness when we are falling short of the mark.

-Humans are usually unaware of what is in that person’s heart when we judge another.
+We humans are usually unaware of what is in that person’s heart when we judge another.
+We do not know what happens in the privacy of another’s life and relationships.
 Careless or critical comments are discouraging, rather than strengthening, for hope of any possible change.
 After all, what can one expect from a person who believes they are so bad that there is no hope for them?
-Most of us would be surprised at the self-condemnation that is never displayed in others' hearts who seem to be doing wrong without conscience.
+God came to save the world, so there is no one who is beyond His love.

 “…Therefore, encourage and build one another up, just as you are already doing.”
 1 Thessalonians 5:11 Berean